-CSO Discharg Serial Numbe Alternative Description Year of Control CSO Control Volume (MG) CSO Peak Flow Rate (MGD) 2010 Modeling Results - CSO Control Volume (MG) 2010 Modeling Results - CSO Peak Flow Rate (MGD) Do regulatory changes require a Has the size of CSO control facility changed significantly (>10%) based on hydraulic modeling?
+CSO Discharge Serial Number CSO Facility Name Alternative Description Year of Control CSO Control Volume (MG) CSO Peak Flow Rate (MGD) 2010 Modeling Results - CSO Control Volume (MG) 2010 Modeling Results - CSO Peak Flow Rate (MGD) Do regulatory changes require a change in control target?
+Has the size of CSO control facility changed significantly (>10% based on hydraulic modeling?
+Has the type of CSO control facility (e.g., storage, treatment, etc.) changed based on new model control volume needs?
 Has the CSO treatment process changed based on review?
 Have green stormwater infrastructure opportunities been identified in the CSO basin?
-Can these reduce the size of CSO control facilities needed for the CSO basin? unavailable or Have environmental factors (climate change, habitat restoration projects, human health considerations) changed CSO control priority or schedule for the CSO basin?
+Can these reduce the size of CSO control facilities needed for the CSO basin?
+Are the sites proposed in the 1999 Plan Amendment unavailable or impractical?
+Have any new sites become available?
+Have environmental factors (climate change, habitat restoration projects, human health considerations) changed CSO control priority or schedule for the CSO basin?
 Are there any changes in the water quality of the receiving water body?
 Has public opinion changed in the area?
 Have opportunities for coordination with other King County projects or other agency projects (e.g., SPU control needs) been identified?
-Change from Alternative Identified in 1999 Plan Amendment and Re- evaluation Required?
-041 Brandon St 0.8-MG storage/treatment tank (primary treatment) West Point Peak Flow Set Point: 400 MGD Potential Site: 1 potential site located on private property that is partially a parking lot for equipment rental.
+Change from Alternati Identified in 1999 Pla Amendment and Re evaluation Required 041 Brandon St 0.8-MG storage/treatment tank (primary treatment) West Point Peak Flow Set Point: 400 MGD Potential Site: 1 potential site located on private property that is partially a parking lot for equipment rental.
 2022 4.5 25.1 6.52 35.20 Yes Yes Yes Yes Yes No Yes No Yes Yes Yes 042 W Michigan St Conveyance Upgrade: Decommission existing 24-inch-diameter outfall gate.
 Upgrade diversion pipe that routes flows to the West Duwamish Interceptor (Section 2) from 10 inches to 30 inches in diameter.
 Construct a new junction chamber prior to station and rebuild existing diversion manhole.
 West Point Peak Flow Set Point: 400 MGD 2027 0.1 2.0 0.27 3.00 No Yes No N/A Yes No Yes No Yes No Yes